joao-opensc/upvote-2-vec/README.md

 # HackerNews Score Prediction

 This project contains a machine learning model to predict the potential score of a HackerNews submission.
 The model is built with PyTorch and served via a FastAPI application.
+A Streamlit application is also included to interact with the model.

 This repository is a refactored version of an experimental Jupyter Notebook, organized for maintainability and deployment.